unternet-co/web-applets/README.md

 };
 ```

-Done!
-If you load this up in the inspector and introduce yourself, it will respond by greeting you.

 To use this applet, we need to load it in our host web app using the SDK.
 Assuming the applet lives in our public directory, here's what that might look like:

 ```js